danielperecz/password_generator/README.md

 /j\jQ!68o"WgrKEm{]%),+P=Pz^aJ%C]"qfk@OP~;mlG5[THQUs<@r5eYI>Hat,js15jtaO!%GQu-W$znD06iaM
 ```

-## Password variety
+## String variety
-The password is made up of a combination of lowercase, uppercase, digits, and punctuation characters.
-In order to ensure the password has enough variety there is a set number of minimum characters required of each type (lowercase, uppercase, etc.).
-For example, at the moment the minimum number of lowercase characters that must be present in the resulting password is 20% of *n*.
+The string is made up of a combination of lowercase, uppercase, digits, and punctuation characters.
+In order to ensure the string has enough variety there is a set number of minimum characters required of each type (lowercase, uppercase, etc.).
+For example, at the moment the minimum number of lowercase characters that must be present in the resulting string is 20% of *n*.

 **Minimum character counts**
 ```python